 Butt-enhancing undies & (mostly) naked models

-While Latin fashion is certainly influenced by global trends and international designers it does sometimes march to its own peculiar drum as we saw when we toured the hundreds of vendor stalls at Colombiamoda where individual designers and companies show their goods.
+While Latin fashion is certainly influenced by global trends and international designers, it does sometimes march to its own peculiar drum as we saw when we toured the hundreds of vendor stalls at Colombiamoda where individual designers and companies were showing their goods.

-Day-glo colors were a big trend in everything from jewelery to workout gear.
+Day-glo colors were a big trend in everything from jewelry to workout gear.
 Even more eye-catching were the butt-enhancing undergarments for sale for both men and women (though mostly women).

 While North American fashionistas remain obsessed with answering “no” to the question “does my butt look big in this?” certain Colombian fashionistas are obsessed with the opposite.

 Stand after stand displayed padded and reinforced underwear built to give the wearer the illusion of more junk in the trunk.
 And we’re not talking about just a bit of padding and lift.
 Some of these elasticized, elaborately engineered contraptions seemed designed to essentially strap two pillows to your sorry flat ass.Think of it as the downstairs equivalent of the push-up bra.

 Not surprisingly, the swimwear and underwear/lingerie areas were the most crowded thanks to the fact that 99% of the booths had live, mostly naked models of both sexes.
 The most sophisticated brands and styles didn’t trot out a hottie, but almost everyone else (including lingerie makers with inscrutable names like Jacky Form and St.Even) had at least one man or woman standing around looking bored and chilly.